sutta » sn » sn48 » Saṁyutta Nikāya 48.40

 ‘uppannaṁ kho me idaṁ dukkhindriyaṁ, tañca kho sanimittaṁ sanidānaṁ sasaṅkhāraṁ sappaccayaṁ.

 ‘The faculty of pain has arisen in me.
-And that has a foundation, a source, a condition, and a reason.
+And that has a basis, a source, a condition, and a reason.

 Tañca animittaṁ anidānaṁ asaṅkhāraṁ appaccayaṁ dukkhindriyaṁ uppajjissatī’ti—netaṁ ṭhānaṁ vijjati.

-It’s not possible for the faculty of pain to arise without a foundation, a source, a condition, or a reason.’
+It’s not possible for the faculty of pain to arise without a basis, a source, a condition, or a reason.’

 So dukkhindriyañca pajānāti, dukkhindriyasamudayañca pajānāti, dukkhindriyanirodhañca pajānāti, yattha cuppannaṁ dukkhindriyaṁ aparisesaṁ nirujjhati tañca pajānāti.